 Purchasing “Intercept Tarnish Proof Jewelry Bags” or tarnish proof strips placed in a zip lock bag with your jewelry will also prevent any tarnish from occurring for 3 years.

-Chains are an individual decision, they are not included with the pendants.
+Chains are an individual decision, they are generally not included with the pendants unless stated in the product description.
 We do carry some chains at shows for demonstration or purchase.
-Any chains pictured on this site are for showing the pendant but not a part of it.

 Elements Used In The Design